 Practice asking for what you need

 Too often, couples exacerbate fights because they are not explicit in what they are asking from the other person.
 It’s important in the aftermath of a fight to narrow down what the underlying need was and to keep this need conscious next time a similar argument ensues.
-For example, when tension rises, one might say “I really want validation for my perspective and to be told it makes sense” or “In talking about the dishes being dirty, I’m really wanting you to recognize how hard I worked to get everyone done the night before.”
+For example, when tension rises, one might say “I really want validation for my perspective and to be told it makes sense” or “in talking about the dishes being dirty, I’m want you to recognize how hard I work to get everyone done in the evenings.”
+When you have more clarity on the underlying need or ask from your partner in heated interactions, defensiveness and the feeling that you are "being blamed or criticized” is often reduced.

 Incorporate reflective statements and validation.